roc-streaming/roc-toolkit/docs/sphinx/development/contribution_guidelines.rst

 * **"help wanted" tag**

-  Look for issues marked with the `"help wanted" <https://github.com/roc-project/roc/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22>`_ tag.
-This tag means that this is an important and awaited issue but we have no human resources for it yet, and it is still in the backlog.
+  Look for issues marked with the `"help wanted" <https://github.com/roc-project/roc/labels/help%20wanted>`_ tag.
+This tag means that this is an important and awaited task but we have no human resources for it yet, and it is still in the backlog.

 * **"easy hacks" tag**

-  Look for issues that are additionally marked with the `"easy hacks" <https://github.com/roc-project/roc/issues?q=is%3Aissue+is%3Aopen+label%3A%22easy+hacks%22>`_ tag.
+  Look for issues that are additionally marked with the `"easy hacks" <https://github.com/roc-project/roc/labels/easy%20hacks>`_ tag.
 This tag means that the solution is expected to be straightforward even if you are new to the project.

 * **backlog column**